Cap-go/docs/plugin/manual-mode.md

 # Manual mode

-If you want to use manual mode without Capgo cloud, please refer to self-hosted section
+If you want to use manual mode without Capgo cloud, please refer to the self-hosted section

 {% content-ref url="../self-hosted/manual.md" %}
 [manual.md](../self-hosted/manual.md)